s6a interface in LTE

 In case of success, the ULR has the error code DIAMETER_SUCCESS and the Subscription profile AVP.

-After receiving a successful response, MME initiates a tunnel create procedure over GTPv2-C signaling.
+After receiving a successful response, MME initiates a tunnel creation procedure over GTPv2-C signaling.
 This is called a create session request over the GTP protocol.
-MME set up the session with the PGW located in-home network via, SGW located in the visiting network.
+MME set up the session with the PGW in-home network via SGW in the visiting network.

 Once the session is created successfully, the user data flow from MME to PGW over the GTP session.